 In recent years, Nairobi has become the innovation hub in Africa, with new social and technological innovations abound.
 But Kenya is also one of the most unequal countries in sub-saharan Africa, with 46% of people living in poverty (UNICEF).

 “I don’t like living there.
 The place is dirty.
-You can’t sleep because of the bad smell” said a little girl interviewed in a 2012 feature on the Mathare slums.
-In 2018, Mathare continues to host those who come to the city from other parts of the country to seek employment, and a resulting large number of children without access to education.
+You can’t sleep because of the bad smell”.
+These are the words of a young Mathare girl who was interviewed in a 2012 news feature on the slums.
+In 2018, Mathare continues to host thousands who come to the city to seek employment, and a resulting large number of children without access to education.

-In January 2016, our programmes reached the slums in a partnership with the Mathare foundation, a non-profit organisation providing creative training to children in the slums.
-Based in the slums, the Foundation focuses on developing talents through photography, performing arts and football, to create career opportunities and mentorship for the kids in the slums.
-Our participatory photography sessions targeted female beneficiaries specifically, aiming to provide them with a new skill, as well as to equip them with confidence and awareness of gender issues.
-Lydia Kibandi, a fashion entrepreneur and writer based in Nairobi, led the sessions with Lensational.
+In January 2016, our programmes reached Mathare in a partnership with the Mathare foundation, a non-profit organisation providing creative training to children in the slums.
+Based in the slums, the Foundation focuses on developing talents through photography, performing arts, and football, to create career opportunities and mentorship for the kids living in the area.